Sadqay Tumhare: Production

 The serial was shot in many locations including rural areas of Interior Punjab.
 Other locations include Sialkot, Sambrial, Kotri and Karachi.

 Broadcast and release

 Besides the serial's airing on TV, it was also uploaded on YouTube.
 All the episode were available on YouTube which were later removed in 2017.
 Netflix launched Pakistani dramas in 2016 and the series rights was acquired by Netflix to stream it as VOD.

 The series broadcast in India on Zindagi.

-Soundtrack

-The official.soundtrack of the serial Haey Re Hum Sadqay Tumhare was performed by Rahat Fateh Ali Khan along with Beena Khan.
-The soundtrack was composed by Sahir Ali Bagga and Sohail Haider while the lyrics were written by Imran Raza.